Unleashing Implicit Rewards: Prefix-Value Learning for Distribution-Level Optimization: Related Work

-\paragraph{Process Supervision: Dense but Hard to Refresh} Process reward models (PRMs) move beyond sparse outcome-only feedback by providing step-level evaluations, enabling finer-grained supervision for both inference-time control and policy optimization.
-A typical \emph{discriminative} PRM learns a scoring function over partial solutions (or step pairs) to predict step correctness/progress from explicit labels or preferences.
+\paragraph{Process Supervision: Dense but Hard to Refresh.} In contrast to intrinsic reward approaches that rely primarily on the model's own outputs or confidence signals, process reward models (PRMs) introduce more grounded external supervision by providing step-level evaluations of intermediate reasoning.
+This finer-grained supervision supports both inference-time control and policy optimization.
+A typical explicit PRM learns a scoring function over partial solutions (or step pairs) to predict step correctness or progress from explicit labels or preferences.
 Early evidence from PRM800K \cite{lightman2023let} shows that such process supervision can outperform outcome-only signals, but its expert labeling cost has motivated automated and hybrid pipelines.
-MATH-SHEPHERD \cite{wang2024math} constructs step rewards by launching multiple rollouts from each intermediate state and scoring steps by how often completions reach the correct final answer.
-AutoPSV \cite{lu2024autopsv} derives process annotations from an outcome-supervised verifier by tracking relative confidence shifts to identify informative steps.
-ACTPRM \cite{duan2025efficient} further reduces labeling by actively selecting uncertain steps and querying either human experts or model-based annotators.
-In parallel, \emph{generative} PRMs \cite{khalifa2025process, zhao2025genprm} adopt a ``think-then-judge'' paradigm that generates critiques/verifications before producing step scores, improving semantic grounding but incurring additional overhead in inference, training, and data collection.
-Despite reducing manual annotation, both paradigms remain expensive to refresh: they often require heavy rollout-based label construction or long verifier generations, making it difficult to repeatedly rebuild supervision on behavior-policy rollouts during RL.
-As the policy distribution shifts, this cost can leave PRMs increasingly stale and misaligned with on-policy data\cite{gao2023scaling}.
+MATH-SHEPHERD \cite{wang2024math} constructs step rewards by launching multiple rollouts from intermediate states and scoring steps by how often completions reach the correct final answer.
+AutoPSV \cite{lu2024autopsv} derives process annotations from an outcome-supervised verifier by tracking relative confidence shifts to identify informative steps, while ACTPRM \cite{duan2025efficient} further reduces labeling cost by actively selecting uncertain steps for human or model-based annotation.
+In parallel, generative PRMs and retrieval-based verification methods use intermediate evidence, such as critiques or informative retrieved context, to support subsequent step scoring or candidate-path verification, thereby improving the semantic basis and interpretability of the resulting judgments \cite{khalifa2025process, zhao2025genprm, xu2026self}.
+Despite reducing manual annotation, these paradigms remain expensive to refresh: they often require heavy rollout-based label construction or long verifier generations, making it difficult to repeatedly rebuild supervision on behavior-policy rollouts during RL.
+As the policy distribution shifts, this cost can leave PRMs increasingly stale and misaligned with on-policy data \cite{gao2023scaling}.